nilesh1168/COMP-6461/README.md

 - post -h Content-Type:application/json -f file.json http://httpbin.org/post
 5. Next, Apply -> Run.

-**Note:** Make sure you create a file.json at top level in the IDE.
+**Note:** Make sure you create a file.json with {'Assignment':'One'} at top level in the IDE.
 For example

 |- bin